intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 compiler is only used as a device compiler, then we don't expect the attribute to be handled on host, apparently.

-Another thing we need from DPC++ FE compiler is to define a special macro, which will allow to distinguish it from other compilers.
+Another thing we need from DPC++ FE host compiler is to define a special macro, which will allow to distinguish it from other host compilers.
 That is needed to apply the aforementioned attribute conditionally to avoid spamming users with warnings about unknown attributes.

+**NOTE:** Alternatively we could simply set a macro which tells us whether or not integration footer is enabled in the compiler driver instead of creating a special macro for differentiating our own host compiler.

 The suggested macro name is `__INTEL_SYCL_HOST_COMPILER__`.
 It should be defined when the compiler is invoked in SYCL host mode (`-fsycl-is-host` `-cc1` flag).